-Based on the results of the data normality test in Table 8, it is known that the data is not normally distributed because the sig value in the post-test for the Kolmogorov-Smirnov and Shapiro-Wilk types is smaller than $0.05\ (.032\ <0.05)$ and $(.037\ <0.05)$.
+Based on the results of the data normality test in Table 8, it is known that the data is not normally distributed because the sig value in the post-test for the Kolmogorov-Smirnov and Shapiro-Wilk types is smaller than 0.05 (.032 <0.05) and (.037 <0.05).
 Based on this, the subsequent analysis did not use parametric statistical analysis but used nonparametric statistical analysis of the Wilcoxon type.
 The following are the results of the nonparametric statistical analysis of the Wilcoxon type:

 Table 9 Nonparametric Statistical Analysis for the Wilcoxon Type a.
-Pos Test < Pre Test a.
-Lilliefors Significance Correction b.
+Pos Test < Pre Test b.
 Pos Test > Pre Test c.
 Pos Test = Pre Test